View All 1874 Liberty Head Eagle

 Description

 The 1874 (S) Liberty Head Eagle is a Gold Eagle produced at the San Francisco Mint as part of the Liberty Head Eagles 1838-1907 series.
-With a mintage of just 10,000, this is a rare issue sought by specialists.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 10,000, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only 13% of total production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Three-mint production.
+Carson City eagles are actively collected from this period.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $2.9K to $38K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 16.7 grams, 26.8 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8671.
-The Liberty Head Eagle was produced from 1838 to 1907, spanning nearly seven decades and multiple eras of American history.
-Carson City eagles are among the most sought-after U.S. gold coins.
-The 1858 is rare, and the 1907 Liberty issues overlap with the introduction of the Indian Head design.

 External References